 Stage 1) No Freedom

-Everyone begins the journey by relying on a monthly paycheck.
-At this stage, a job and reliable income stream is required to pay the bills.
-Without the ongoing paycheck, any savings could be quickly depleted and you could risk defaulting on your monthly expenses.
+Everyone begins the journey by finding employment and exchanging time for a regular paycheck.
+At this stage, a job and reliable income stream are required to pay the bills each month.

 Stage 2) Temporary Freedom

 Your freedom grows alongside your savings.
-Eventually, you will have enough money saved to feel comfortable switching jobs, starting a business, returning to school, traveling for a year, or any number of other activities that are impossible to achieve while working full-time.
-These can be major life changes, but they are not permanent.
-Your freedom is temporary until your income exceeds all of your expenses.
+Eventually, you will have enough money saved to feel comfortable switching jobs, starting a business, returning to school, traveling for a year, or any number of other activities that are impossible to achieve without savings.
+This stage of financial freedom might include major life changes, but they are not permanent.
+Your freedom is temporary because your savings will be depleted over time, forcing you to find other sources of income again.

 Stage 3) Permanent Freedom